paulgarces/Hand-Gesture-Password/README.md

-# Hand Gesture Password with Multi-User Login
+# Hand Gesture Password System

 This project is a computer vision-based password system that allows users to authenticate themselves using **hand gestures**.
 It uses your webcam to record a sequence of three custom gestures per user and verifies the same sequence later to allow access.
 If login is successful, the program allows the user to **open any app** of their choice (via terminal input).